 - In a large mixing bowl, add all of the nuts and toss well to combine.

-- Melt your butter in a small bowl in the microwave and mix that with the oil.
-Add the butter and oil mix to the nuts and toss to combine again.
+- Melt your butter in a small bowl in the microwave and add the butter to the nuts and toss to combine again.

-- In another small bowl, mix the chili powder, ground black pepper, onion powder, and salt.
+- Mix the chili powder, ground black pepper, onion powder, and salt in another small bowl.
 Sprinkle the spice mixture onto the nuts and toss so the spices coat the nuts.

 - Line two 9×13 inch baking trays with parchment paper.
 Spread the nuts evenly on the trays – in a single layer only.